 The two volumes of the Design Guidelines should be used together to inform design decisions.
-There may be instances where guidance provided in Volume II may elaborate on or contradict material provided in Volume I. In such instances, the guidance in Volume II would supersede the guidance in Volume I. In the District Guidelines, references will be made to a Volume I. section in this volume to direct the user to a related and particularly relevant section of Volume I.
+There may be instances where guidance provided in Volume II may elaborate on or contradict material provided in Volume I. In such instances, the guidance in Volume II supersedes the guidance in Volume I.